Gershom-Benni/Xenon-Js/README.md

-This is an attempt to create a JavaScript UI framework, aimed at supporting for and if directives, text interpolation, and a component-based architecture.
+This is an attempt to create a JavaScript UI framework, aimed at supporting for and if directives, text interpolation, and a component-based architecture(similar to vue js).
 Although the initial effort did not succeed, I plan to revive and complete this project soon.